-The artistry and precision of the Houston Ballet are among the most exquisite in the world.
-Seldom seen on the East Coast, their return to City Center celebrates their 50th Anniversary with a series of New York premieres that are as diverse as its company members.
+The virtuosic artistry of Houston Ballet is among the most exquisite in the world.
+Seldom seen on the East Coast, the company returns to City Center showcasing two New York premieres and featuring the Orchestra of St. Luke’s.

-The all-male Come In, by Aszure Barton, features 14 dancers who easily transition between impressive group synchronicity and enthralling solo work.
+The all-male Come In by Aszure Barton features 14 dancers who easily transition between her impressive group synchronicity and enthralling solo work.
 The piece, originally created for Mikhail Baryshnikov, has been called “unsentimentally touching” and “an eloquent work” by The New York Times.

 Join the conversation #HoustonBalletNYCC

 The Letter V (NY Premiere, Houston Ballet Commission) Choreography by Mark Morris